ChatonIsHere/Simple-Pet-Insurance/README.md

 # Simple-Pet-Insurance
-A simple pet insurance program for Maria's Assignment
+A simple pet insurance program for a college assignment